The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

-The peak season for Clementine tangerines is late fall into mid-winter.
+Clementine tangerines are available late fall into mid-winter.

-The Clementine mandarin, Citrus clementina, is often referenced as an Algerian tangerine.
+Clementine tangerine, Citrus clementina or C. reticulata, is also referred to as Algerian tangerine.
 It is the most common cultivars of tangerines.
 There are at least fifteen known varieties of clementines.
 These varieties are hybrids or modified versions of the parent Clementine variety.
-When bees cross-pollinate clementines with other fruit the fruits produce unwanted seeds.

-With their balance of acidity and sweetness, the Clementine tangerine is suitable for eating fresh and for use in cooked preparations.
+Clementine tangerine's balance of sweetness and acidity make them suitable for eating fresh and for use in cooked preparations.
 Add whole segments to cakes and salads, or juice for frozen desserts, cocktails, or vinaigrettes.
 Pair fresh segments with olives, honey, peppery greens, avocado, citrus and seafood.
 Use Clementine tangerine fruit, zest and juice in Mediterranean and Middle Eastern cuisine.
 Clementine tangerines will keep at room temperature but should be refrigerated for longer storage.

-The Clementine tangerine is a tangerine that grows prolifically throughout the Mediterranean basin, specifically coastal citrus growing regions of Spain and North Africa.
-Its exposure to the United States is relatively new.
-It was received as budwood from Valencia, Spain in 1914.
-It was only in the 1990's, though that this fruit experienced large commercial-scale success.
+The original Clementine tangerine grows prolifically throughout the Mediterranean basin, specifically coastal regions of North Africa.
+The name Clementine was given to the citrus fruit in 1902, although they likely existed much earlier.
+Although their journey to the United States is unclear, they were introduced to Florida in 1909 and were grown commercially by 1914 when they reached California.
 It is believed that the original Clementine was discovered growing as an accidental mutation in a garden in Algeria.
-Testing of the Algerian tangerine and the original Clementine variety proved that they are the same fruit.
+Testing of the tangerines from Algeria and the original Clementine variety proved that they are the same fruit.

 Restaurants currently purchasing this product as an ingredient for their menu.